 80(http) of the host system.

-- Finally, the volumes section maps volumes from the host systems to directory in the container.
+- Finally, the volumes section maps volumes from the host systems to the directory in the container.
 This is very useful to save the state of the container (e.g., database files) or to put custom configurations in place.

-With that very quick introduction to
+After that very quick introduction to

 docker-compose let’s have a look at the services delivered by the three

 docker-compose-log.yml: Providing a logging infrastructure

 Microservice architecture are distributed by nature and therefore cross-cutting concerns such as logging must take that aspect into account and aggregate the logs of the different containers.
 Without that it would be difficult to follow a user request that goes across many services to deliver the final value.

 To implement it, we rely on the logspout log router.
 Logspout primarly captures all logs of all the running containers and route them to a log concentrator.
 Logspout in itself does not do anything with the logs, it just routes them to something.
 In our case, that something is Logstash.

 Logstash is part of the ELK stack and is a pipeline that concentrates, aggregates, filters and stashes them in a database, usually elasticsearch.

 Kibana depends on Elasticsearch and gets its configuration from a volumes shared from the host (